craigtrim/fast-parse-time/README.md

 pre-commit run --all-files
 ```

+## Known Limitations

+This library has well-defined boundaries by design.
+See [BOUNDARIES.md](BOUNDARIES.md) for a detailed explanation of system limits, including:

+- Single delimiter type per extraction
+- Whitespace boundary requirements
+- No embedded date extraction from filenames or codes
+- Context-free parsing approach

+These are **intentional design decisions** that keep the library focused and maintainable.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Before reporting a limitation as a bug, check [BOUNDARIES.md](BOUNDARIES.md) to see if it's a documented boundary.

 ## Issues